The Eigencurve is Proper: Introduction

 \section{Introduction}

 Let $p$ be a prime number.
-The purpose of this paper is to answer the following question raised by Coleman and Mazur in \cite{CM98}: \begin{quote} Does there exist a $p$-adic family of finite slope overconvergent eigenforms, parameterized by a punctured disk, that converges to an overconvergent eigenform at the puncture which is of infinite slope? \end{quote}
+The purpose of this paper is to answer the following question raised by Coleman and Mazur in \cite{CM98}: \begin{quote} Do there exist $p$-adic analytic families of overconvergent eigenforms of finite slope parameterized by a punctured disc, and converging, at the puncture, to an overconvergent eigenform of infinite slope? \end{quote}

-In [\emph{loc. cit.}], Coleman and Mazur constructed a $\Qp$-rigid analytic curve over the weight space whose $\mathbb{C}_p$-points parametrize all finite slope overconvergent $p$-adic eigenforms of tame level 1.
-They call it the \emph{$p$-adic eigencurve} of tame level 1.
-Such a construction was later generalized to all tame levels by Buzzard \cite{Buz07}.
+In [\emph{loc. cit.}], for $p>2$, Coleman and Mazur constructed a $\Qp$-rigid analytic curve over the weight space whose $\mathbb{C}_p$-points parametrize all finite slope overconvergent $p$-adic eigenforms of tame level 1.
+They call it the $p$-adic \emph{eigencurve} of tame level 1.
+Such a construction was later generalized to all primes and tame levels by Buzzard \cite{Buz07}.
 In this framework, as suggested by Buzzard and Calegari \cite{BuCa06}, one can formulate the question of Coleman and Mazur as whether the projection from the eigencurve to the weight space satisfies the \emph{valuative criterion for properness}.

-In the past decade, some progresses have been made towards this problem.
-In \cite{BuCa06}, the properness was proved for $p=2$ and $N=1$.
-In \cite{Cal08}, the properness was proved at integral weights in the center of $\mathcal{W}_N$.
-In this paper, we will show that for all primes $p$ and tame levels $N$, the answer to this question is yes.
-More precisely, the main result of this paper is the following theorem.
+In the past decade, some progress has been made towards this problem.
+In \cite{BuCa06}, the properness was proved for $p=2$ and tame level $N=1$.
+In \cite{Cal08}, the properness was proved at the weights $\chi^k\psi$ where $\chi$ is the $p$-adic cyclotomic character, $k\in\mathbb{Z}$ and $\psi$ is a finite order character of conductor dividing $N$.
+Both of the works are based on explicit estimates for the convergence of certain overconvergent modular forms.

+In this paper, we will show that for all primes $p$ and tame levels $N$, the answer to the question of properness is yes.
+That is, the answer to the question of Coleman and Mazur is no. More precisely, the main result of this paper is the following theorem.